TheThingsNetwork/docs/doc/content/the-things-stack/migrate-to-v3/migrate-using-console.md

 {{< note >}} Migrating active sessions using The Things Stack Community Edition Console is available since the latest update to V3.12. <a href="https://www.thethingsindustries.com/docs/getting-started/migrating/migrating-from-v2/" target="_blank">click here</a>.{{</ note >}}

+{{< note >}} Since version 3.13 (released in May, 2021), The Things Network V2 routes traffic back and forth to The Things Stack Community Edition.
+When migrating your gateways to The Things Stack Community Edition, the coverage of the public community network won't be impacted. {{</ note >}}

 ## Add an end device in The Things Stack Community Edition

 First, <a href="https://www.thethingsindustries.com/docs/devices/adding-devices/" target="_blank">add a device</a> in The Things Stack Community Edition.
 This can be done manually, but also by submitting the type of your device if it is available in the <a href="https://thethingsindustries.com/docs/integrations/payload-formatters/device-repo/" target="_blank">Device Repository</a>.